Skip to main content

 Cycle

-Oral (Lower-dose introductory): Used in the Chapman 1996 lower-dose arm.
-Often preferred for patients sensitive to edema, appetite, or lethargy before up-titration.
+Oral (lower-dose introductory): Aligns with the lower arms of the Chapman 1996 dose-ranging study (2, 10, 25 mg).
+Often chosen first for people sensitive to edema, appetite, or lethargy before any up-titration.

-Evening dosing aligns with the nocturnal physiologic GH pulse and is the regimen used in most sleep-architecture reports.
+Evening dosing aligns with the nocturnal physiologic GH pulse and is the regimen used in the sleep-architecture work.

-Baseline and serial fasting glucose, HbA1c, and IGF-1 monitoring are appropriate.
-Effects typically plateau by 4–8 weeks.
+Baseline and periodic fasting glucose, HbA1c, and IGF-1 are reasonable to track.
+IGF-1 typically rises within about 2 weeks and plateaus by 4 to 8 weeks.

 Side Effects & Safety